damzaky/Form-Bypasser/README.md

 Just copy paste the content of script.js to browser console.
 ### For the lazy
 1. Press `ctrl+shift+j` for google chrome users, `ctrl+shift+k` for firefox users
-2. Paste the whole script content of `script.js` and press enter
+2. Paste the whole script content of `script.js` to the console and press enter